anyc/bootstats/README.md

 during early boot stages like the bootloader - bootstats is not run on the to-be-analyzed device but on a separate device and it checks the UART output for configured string patterns.
-In addition, a sigrok-supported probe can be used to get the precise time the board is powered on.
+In addition, a sigrok-supported probe can be used to get the precise time the board is powered on - e.g., if the power is enabled over a remote-controlled power outlet.

+If the device that runs bootstats provides network services to the device under test, bootstats can also monitor the local system log for interesting events like connection attempts.

 See also [grabserial](https://github.com/tbird20d/grabserial) if you look for a similar tool.